xfaith4/GeminiAIOrchestrator/README.md

 ## 🚀 Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes, or to deploy it to a live system.
+Follow these instructions to get a copy of the project up and running on your local machine.

 ### Prerequisites

--   **Node.js & npm:** While not strictly required for a simple server, `npx` is used in the instructions.
-You can download it from [nodejs.org](https://nodejs.org/).
-A simple Python server also works.
+-   **Development Server:** A local web server is needed to run the application. `npx serve` or Python's built-in server are good options.
 -   **Git:** Required to clone the repository.
--   **Google Gemini API Key:** The application uses the Gemini API to power its agents.
-You can get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+-   **Google Gemini API Key:** The application uses the Gemini API.
+Your API key must be available to the application as an environment variable.

 ### 🔑 API Key Configuration

-This application requires a Google Gemini API key to function.

-1.  **Open the file `services/geminiService.ts`**.
-2. At the very top of the file, you will find a placeholder constant:
-    ```typescript
-    const API_KEY = "YOUR_GEMINI_API_KEY";
-    ```
-3.  **Replace `"YOUR_GEMINI_API_KEY"`** with your actual Google Gemini API key.
-4.  **Save the file.**

-**❗️ IMPORTANT SECURITY NOTE:** Never commit your API key directly to your Git repository, especially if it's public.
-The methods described below for deployment involve embedding the key in the client-side code, which is not a secure practice for production applications.
-This is acceptable only for this demonstration tool, preferably in a private repository.

----

-### Option 1: Running Locally (Recommended)

-Running a local development server is the most secure and recommended way to use this tool.
+This application is designed to run in an environment where the Google Gemini API key is securely provided as an environment variable (`GEMINI_API_KEY`).
+The application's code will automatically use this key.

+**Note on Local Development:** Simple static servers (like `python -m http.server` or `npx serve`) do not have a mechanism to inject environment variables into client-side JavaScript.
+This application is designed for platforms or build systems that can provide these variables at runtime.

+### Launching the Application

 1.  **Clone the repository:**
     ```bash